Ripley's Bureau of Investigation

 Ripley's Bureau of Investigation is a series of children's fiction books published by Ripley Publishing in the United States and distributed by Random House in the United Kingdom and Icewater Press in Australia.
 It consists of eight published books.
-Two later books in the series, Danger Underground and Haunted Hotel, remained unpublished until they recently appeared exclusively on the children's reading app, Pickatale.
-The series was intended to have twelve books in total, but it discontinued, likely due to low sales.
+Two later books in the series, Danger Underground and Haunted Hotel, remained unpublished until they appeared on the children's Pickatale reading app.
+The series was intended to have twelve books in total, but was discontinued.

-The series follows seven extraordinary pupils at the fictional 'Ripley High', based on "Ripley's Believe it or Not!" founder Robert Ripley's real-life mansion on a private island in Long Island Sound on the East Coast of the United States.
+The series follows seven extraordinary pupils at the fictional 'Ripley High' school, based on "Ripley's Believe it or Not!" founder Robert Ripley's real-life mansion on a private island in Long Island Sound on the East Coast of the United States.
 In the books Robert Ripley is represented by a supercomputer.
 The chosen pupils, each with unique powers and skills, form the Ripley's Bureau of Investigation, tasked with investigating unusual stories and facts around the world.